yetamine/net.yetamine.osgi.launcher/src/main/assembly/distribution/README.md

 ## Introduction

-YOFL is a tool for expert users and therefore assumes some knowledge of Java applications and the OSGi Framework in particular.
+YOFL is a tool for expert users and therefore assumes appropriate knowledge of Java applications and the OSGi Framework in particular.
-This tool launches the framework if provided with an implementation on the class path according to the supplied command line.
+This tool launches the framework, if provided with an implementation on the class path, according to the supplied command line.

 Assuming that Java runtime environment 1.8 or newer is available, YOFL can show the command line reference with following command: